zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

        mail exchange (domain name in RDATA of the MX record) do:
        1. Create address queries (A and AAAA) and send it to a resolving name server.
-       2. If the mail exchange is "localhost" then consider all A and AAAA lookups as failing.
+       2. If the mail exchange name is "localhost" then consider all A and AAAA lookups as failing.
-       3. Ignore any CNAME replies (i.e. do not follow them).
+       3. If the mail exchange name points at a CNAME, then ignore any A or AAAA records, i.e. consider them as not existing.
        4. Disregard any A record with 127.0.0.1 or AAAA with ::1.
        5. If all MX have been processed and neither A or AAAA record was returned in the answer section for any mail exchange then